Prevent, detect, and manage hypoglycemia

 • help you if you have a problem

 Today, there are technologies that can detect and manage hypoglycemia even more effectively.
-These are called continuous glucose monitoring systems (CGMS).
+These are called Continuous Glucose Monitoring (CGM) systems and they measure interstitial glucose. .
 There are currently two types of CGM: intermittent scan CGM and real-time CGM.

-Intermittent CGM, also known as flash glucose monitoring, involves taking blood glucose readings using a device with a sensor inserted under the skin and a smartphone or receiver.
-The user simply scans the sensor with their phone and easily obtains a blood glucose result.
+Intermittent CGM, also known as flash glucose monitoring, involves taking interstitial glucose readings using a device with a sensor inserted under the skin and a smartphone or receiver.
+The user simply scans the sensor with their phone and easily obtains a glucose result.

-Real-time CGS is a technology that allows for continuous, 24-hour blood glucose monitoring.
-Measurements are taken automatically every five minutes through a device inserted under the skin, and the results are sent to a smartphone or receiver.
-This technology is particularly useful for people with type 1 diabetes, but can also be used in individuals with type 2 diabetes who need to inject insulin.
+Real-time CGM is a technology that allows for continuous, 24-hour glucose monitoring.
+Interstitial glucose readings are taken every five minutes through a device inserted under the skin, and the results are automatically sent to a smartphone or receiver.
+This technology is particularly useful for people with type 1 diabetes, but can also be beneficial to individuals with type 2 diabetes who need to inject insulin.

-Results from the CGS can even be shared with people other than the user.
-These systems also have alarms that can be programmed to notify when blood glucose levels are too high or too low.
+Results from the CGM can even be shared with people other than the user.
+These systems also have alerts that can be programmed to notify when glucose levels are too high or too low.
 This provides peace of mind not only for people with diabetes, but also for their loved ones.
 They have several advantages, including reducing the duration of hypoglycemia and preventing severe hypoglycemia.

 Speak to your pharmacist for additional information about preventing, detecting, and managing hypoglycemia.